brettshollenberger/sustainr/README.md

-Python/Django Graphing/CSV Application
+sustainr
 ========

-A webapp featuring:
+A webapp for sustainability professionals to compare carbon emissions and visualize trends:

 <ul>
 <li>Autocomplete Searches</li>